turtuga/ricardosoares.pt/_posts/2018-10-31-How-I-hack-SMIG-from-Municipality-of-Oliveira-de-Frades-Vouzela-Nelas-Carregal-do-Sal-and-others.md

 author: Ricardo Soares
 ---

 In a visit at Municipality of Oliveira de Frades website ([http://cm-ofrades.com/](http://cm-ofrades.com/)) I see a link to other website called "Sistema Municipal de Informação Geográfica" ([http://sig.cm-ofrades.com](http://sig.cm-ofrades.com)).
-This website is protected by username and password.
+This website is protected by username and password but...